 A way to help keep the vehicle operating at top performance levels is to make sure it is maintained properly.
-One part that will need to be inspected regularly is the brake system.
 This system is important because it allows the vehicle to slow down or stop when you need it to.
 Proper brakes can also decrease the chance of an accident, like a collision or rear-ending another vehicle.

 The brake system can benefit on your vehicle with a regular maintenance check just like having regular oil changes helps the engine.
 They can even be done at the same time.
 Getting the brakes checked every 3,000 miles might be a little much, unless you have a commute where you are heavy on the brakes and stuck in traffic often.
 Then it might be a good idea to check on the wear and tear of all the parts and make sure they still look good and will keep you safe, even while sitting in a traffic jam.